-The basic concerns to be addressed in such an agreement should include but not be limited to: leash and kennel requirements for dogs and bells fitted on cats; fencing designs that will not inhibit deer of natural movements; maintenance and diverse vegetation buffers in non-landscaped areas; minimal tree removal guidelines; fire control standards should be established and enforced to protect vegetation; restrictions on human activity in designated open space areas; and guidelines on maintenance of domestic livestock.
+The basic concerns to be addressed in such an agreement should include but not be limited to: leash and kennel requirements for dogs and bells fitted on cats; fencing designs that will not inhibit deer movements; maintenance of natural and diverse vegetation buffers in non-landscaped areas; minimal tree removal guidelines; fire control standards should be established and enforced to protect vegetation; restrictions on human activity in designated open space areas; and guidelines on maintenance of domestic livestock.

 29. A formal erosion control and revegetation program should be developed in consultation with U.S. Soil Conservation Service representatives and key County Planning Department staff.
-Detailed measures The advision of the recommended for incorporation into an erosion control program are included in Section 2.5.3.
+Detailed measures recommended for incorporation into an erosion control program are included in Section 2.5.3.

-A state of the second stat ANTER ANTERNAL A controlled burning program should be considered for implementation on the property.
-Such a program would mimic the effects of natural fires and reduce fire Maritime chaparral is well adapted to hazard. conditions of recurrent fire (Griffin 1978), and coast live oak is extremely fire-resistant and has - 化基本化物学 网络美国新教教 the ability to resprout from both trunk and branches following a fire (Plumb 1979).
+And Antonia and Antonia and 的行为的变形的变形的行用的行法。 A controlled burning program should be considered for implementation on the property.
+Such a program would mimic the effects of natural fires and reduce fire Maritime chaparral is well adapted to hazard. conditions of recurrent fire (Griffin 1978), and coast live oak is extremely fire-resistant and has - 化基本化合金 一座海南北部市 the ability to resprout from both trunk and branches following a fire (Plumb 1979).
 Controlled burning would reduce the probability of a catastrophic wildfire and would be compatible with the ecological strategies of the predominant vegetation types on the property.

 33. A program of fuel load reduction through direct vegetation removal should also be considered for implementation on the site, either separately or in tandem with a controlled burning program.
 A program of direct vegetation removal or thinning may be necessary to reduce critically high fuel loads prior to beginning a prescribed burning program.
 Dead brush may be piled and later consumed by the burn.
 The distribution of native vegetation patterns should be considered in designing and establishing fuel breaks.
-4 1.8%、1.5%、1.5%。 ang the second second second and an marie alla a second star and the manufacture of the second started and the second started at the se Impacts

-Alt for the second VISUAL IMPACTS AND MITIGATION MEASURES
+VISUAL IMPACTS AND MITIGATION MEASURES